Company Secretary for Limited Companies in Ireland

-In this guide, we outline the company secretary’s role, their duties, and some of the choices you can make when choosing your company secretary.
+In this guide, we outline the company secretary’s role, duties, and some of the choices you can make when choosing your company secretary in Ireland.

-If at any stage you need specific help, feel free to chat with our Client Services Team – we’re always happy to help.
+If you need specific help at any stage, feel free to chat with our Client Services Team – we’re always happy to help.

 Need Help?